 Drainage Basin 4 is a small area in the southeastern portion of SAN encompassing parts of the southern taxiway areas and vehicle service road.
-The drainage basin also includes the nesting area for an endangered species of seabird, the California least tern and a vehicle parking area containing a proprietary drain inlet filter BMP.
+The drainage basin also includes the nesting area for an endangered species of seabird, the California least tern (Sterna antillarum browni), the RCC bus parking lot, and a taxi vehicle parking area containing multiple proprietary drain inlet filter BMPs.
+The RCC bus parking lot and the taxi vehicle parking area will be temporarily relocated in August 2022 to prepare for the East Solid and Liquid Waste Facility construction in the area.
+Taxi vehicle parking will be temporarily relocated to Drainage Basin 5 on the northside, and the RCC bus parking lot will be temporarily relocated to a southern portion of Drainage Basin 4.

-A large portion of Drainage Basin 5 is utilized for vehicle parking, the RCC, and a public long-term parking lot.
+A large portion of Drainage Basin 5 is utilized for vehicle parking and the RCC.
 It also encompasses parts of the runway, taxiway, least tern nesting areas, and portions of the vehicle service road.
 Drainage Basin 5 contains the majority of the operational area for three cargo carriers; the cargo carrier areas include loading/unloading materials, container storage, some vehicle and equipment maintenance, and office space.
 The southern edge of Drainage Basin 5 now extends to Harbor Drive and contains parking areas (with various newly installed BMPs, such as proprietary drain inlet filter BMPs), and the runway generator area where two 500-gallon diesel aboveground storage tanks (ASTs), a couple of small buildings, and an Authority materials storage area are located.
 Storm water runoff from adjacent properties to the north of SAN flows in a southerly direction into Basin 5.